 When you apply, specify to which program you intend to join: MA only, the MA/PhD, or the PhD.
 We recommend that candidates seeking admission directly into the PhD program first earn an MA in History or a related field.

 The application materials that each candidate must submit are:

 - Statement of Academic Objectives, including a clear plan for graduate research in a specific field of study

-- Send a sample of your work that best represents your scholarly abilities: The Department is interested in reviewing your well-crafted, persuasively-argued sample.
+- Submit a writing sample that best represents your scholarly abilities: The Department is interested in reviewing your well-crafted, persuasively argued sample.
 Such papers are often derived from an upper-level undergraduate history class in which you conducted independent research and employed both primary and secondary sources.
 If you have an MA in history, the writing sample should be taken from your thesis or a major paper written in a graduate seminar.

 - GRE Scores, conveyed from ETS to the University of Kansas (School Code 6871)